nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: Friend with `FRIEND_ID` MrFeely is added. gitGud states that `FRIEND_ID` is added.

     4. Other incorrect add commands to try: `friend --name Marcus`, `friend --add`, `friend --name`, ...`
-       Expected: Similar to previous.
+       Expected: No friend is added.
+Error details shown in the status message.
+Status bar remains the same.

 2. _{ more test cases …​ }_

 ### Adding a game
 1. Adding a game to gitGud

-    1. Prerequisites: List all persons using the `list --game` command.
-There should not be a game with `GAME_NAME` Valorant already storied in gitGud.
+    1. Prerequisites: List all games using the `game --list` command.
+There should not be a game with `GAME_NAME` Valorant already stored in gitGud.

     2. Test case: `game --add Valorant`<br>
-       Expected: Friend with `FRIEND_ID` Draco is added. gitGud states that `FRIEND_ID` is deleted.
+       Expected: Game with `GAME_NAME` Valorant is added. gitGud states that `GAME_NAME` is added.

     3. Test case: `game --add`<br>
-       Expected: No person is added.
+       Expected: No game is added.
 Error details shown in the status message.
 Status bar remains the same.

 2. _{ more test cases …​ }_

 ### Linking a friend to a game
 1. Linking a friend to a game in gitGud.

-    1. Prerequisites: There exist a friend with `FRIEND_ID` Draco, and there exists a game with `GAME_NAME` Valorant.
+    1. Prerequisites: There exists a friend with `FRIEND_ID` Draco, and there exists a game with `GAME_NAME` Valorant.

     2. Test case: `link --friend Draco --game Valorant --user Draconian`<br>
        Expected: A link between Draco and Valorant is created and Draco's username for Valorant, Draconian, is stored in the link.

+    3. Test case: `link --game Valorant --name Draco --user Draconian`<br>
+       Expected: No link is added.
+Error details shown in the status message.
+Status bar remains the same.

-    3. Test case: `link --friend Draco --game --Valorant`<br>
+    3. Test case: `link --friend Draco --game Valorant`<br>
        Expected: No link is added.
 Error details shown in the status message.
 Status bar remains the same.

     4. Other incorrect link commands to try: `link --friend Draco --user Draconian`, `link --game Valorant --user